 Practicing situational awareness also projects your alertness to those who observe you.
 Anyone looking for an easy target, perhaps for a mugging is looking for the weak - The dude who doesn't seem aware or capable of reacting when it matters.
 The capable man must enforce such a mindset into their everyday lifestyle to become dependable and better at reacting to problem scenarios.
 Perhaps you're not a security professional and you're thinking that this mindset does not apply to you; and you would be wrong in thinking so.
 You are your own protection, and potentially your own family’s protection.
 Formulating effective Situational Awareness begins with a choice and that choice should start today.

 The founder of Capable Men.

-Upon departing the forces in 2010, John began a career in the private security industry.
 John attended several private protection courses dealing with security strategy, close-quarters combat training, firearms and advanced driving.
-This new profession took him worldwide Including the protection of government assets in South America, VIP tasks on the Côte d'Azur and venue security work within the French Alps, all over a period of 5 years.
+This new profession took him worldwide Including the protection of government assets in South America, VIP tasks on the Côte d'Azur and venue security work within the French Alps.

 His interests include global affairs, philosophy, hiking, sports and fitness.